My Favorite Disney Dining Plan Hacks

 Character Meals are a Must

 For us, the Dining Plan just doesn’t make sense unless we are scheduling at least one Character Meal.
 Meeting characters is central to our trips, and using our meal plan to meet them means we spend less time in line.
 It also can mean we save a fast pass.
+You will also want to make sure you jump on the hardest to get Disney Dining Reservations quickly.
+Some book up almost immediately!

 For example, Rapunzel is a house-hold favorite of ours.
 If we use the Disney Dining Plan for the Bon Voyage Adventure Breakfast, we get to save time waiting in line at Princess Fairytale Hall to meet Rapunzel.
 Character Meals are also your most expensive single credit meal.
 Scheduling these gives you maximum value for a Table Service credit.